--routing_conflicts value
+-routing_conflicts Value

 Specifies what to do when the software encounters a routing conflict.
-The following table shows the acceptable values for this argument:
+The following table shows the acceptable values for this argument.

-Value Description error Compile errors out if any route in any preserved net from a Designer block is deleted. resolve If a route is removed from a net for any reason, the routing for the non- conflicting nets is also deleted.
-Basically, if there are any conflicts, no routes from the block are kept. keep If a route is removed from a net for any reason, the routing for the non- conflicting nets is kept unlocked.
+Table 5-11. -routing conflicts Value ------------- ---------- ----------- ------- continued Value Description keep If a route is removed from a net for any reason, the routing for the non- conflicting nets is kept unlocked.
 Therefore, the router can re-route these nets. lock If routing is removed from a net for any reason, the routing for the non- conflicting nets is kept as locked, and the router will not change them.
 This is the default compile option. discard Discards any routing from the block, even if there are no conflicts.